 Mac vs PC for College Use Which One is for You

 There is quite a divide between Mac and PC users; each firmly convinced that they are using the best system.
 However, both systems do have their own advantages and disadvantages.
 It all boils down to what most satisfy your needs and desires.
-Here is a general comparison of Mac and PC laptops for use in college.
+Here is a general comparison of Mac and PC laptops from our professional assignment writing service for use in college.

 Macs are always going to be more expensive than PCs given the same specifications.
 For many college students, that is a barrier, because what with rising tuition fees and other expenses, paying a couple of hundred more for the same functionality does not make sense.
 Of course, those who can, do.
 For the fortunate few that have well-heeled parents, the Mac might have a fighting chance.